 Having set up the LACP aggregator on the tab of Aggregator Setting, you can configure the state activity for the members of the LACP trunk group.
 You can tick or cancel the checkbox beside the state label.
-When you remove the tick mark of the port and click the Apply button, the port state activity will change to Passive.
+When you remove the tick mark of the port and click Apply , the port state activity will change to Passive.

-Figure 4-46: State Activity of Switch 1
+Figure 4-6-7: State Activity of Switch 1